 We showcase several examples of portfolios that students have agreed to share publicly:

 - Selma Wang Yuxuan.
-Selma is a Chinese teacher from Mainland China, who taught for Teach for China before starting the DPLE specialism in 2014.
+Selma is a Chinese teacher from Mainland China, who taught for Teach for China before starting the DPLE specialism in 2014, and graduated in 2015.

 - Cezar Cazan.
 Cezar grew up in Canada and did his undergraduate education there, and then went to Japan to teach English in a primary school.
-He started the DPLE specialism in 2014.
+He completed the DPLE specialism in 2014-15.

 - Ethel Chng.
-Ethel is a science teacher from Singapore, and started the DPLE specialsim in 2014.
+Ethel is a science teacher from Singapore, and completed the DPLE specialsim in 2014.

 We use a google domain (dple.edu.hku.hk), so that by default all student work is shared only with members of the DPLE community.
 Students can choose to make their work public if they wish.